mk1859/single_seed/README.md

 ```
 <img src="https://github.com/mk1859/single_seed/blob/main/images/dry_heatmap.png" width=33% height=33%>

-Germination assays after secondary dormancy induction treatment show gradual increase of dormany levels.
-We wanted to identify subset of genes whose expression changes are correlated with that trend.
+Germination assays after secondary dormancy induction treatment show a gradual increase in dormancy levels.
+We wanted to identify a subset of genes whose expression changes are correlated with that trend.

 ``` R
 # first we identify genes which expression changes during the treatment